Motorists are obliged by law to use headlights at all times, day and night. Photo: Tobias Meyer - @cosmokoala

 Helicopter travel is subsidized by the government so that locals can live on some of the archipelago’s more remote islands, hence this form of transport is mostly reserved for local residents.
 However you can during the peak seasons find specific sightseeing tours arranged by Atlantic Airways, so we recommend you keep an eye on their website.
-Should you wish to book a standard ride, please keep in mind that since the helicopter subsidy is a community initiative, it is only possible for tourists to book a one-way trip (traveling the return trip with a ferry or by bus depending on the destination).
+Should you wish to book a standard ride, please keep in mind that since the helicopter subsidy is a community initiative, it is only possible for tourists to book a one-way trip and booking is possible 2 days prior to departure (traveling the return trip with a ferry or by bus depending on the destination).

 SHUTTLE TO & FROM THE AIRPORT